Conditions for successful data assimilation: The effective dimension of linear Gaussian data assimilation problems

 \subsection{The real-world interpretation of effective dimension}

-We have shown that there is little hope for making reliable conclusions unless the effective dimension of the data assimilation problem defined by equations~(\ref{model}) and~(\ref{data}) is small.
+We have shown that there is little hope for reaching reliable conclusions unless the effective dimension of the data assimilation problem defined by equations~(\ref{model}) and~(\ref{data}) is moderate.
 We now give more detail about the physical interpretation of this result.

 Suppose the variables $x$ one is estimating are point values of, for example, the velocity of a flow field (as they often are in applications).
 The Frobenius norm of the covariance matrix $Q$ is proportional to the specific kinetic energy of the noise field that is perturbing an underlying flow.
 This energy should be a small fraction of the energy of the flow, or else there is not enough information in the model (\ref{model}) to examine the flow one is interested in.
-We can thus assume that the Frobenius norm of $Q$ is (much) less than $m$.
-By the same arguments, we can assume that the Frobenius norm of $R$ is small, or else the noise in the data equation overpowers the actual measurements.
-Since small Frobenius norms of $Q$ and $R$ often imply a small Frobenius norm of $P$, we are dealing with a data assimilation problem with a small effective dimension.
+We can thus assume that the Frobenius norm of $Q$ is moderate.
+By the same arguments, we can assume that the Frobenius norm of $R$ is moderate, or else the noise in the data equation overpowers the actual measurements.
+Since moderate Frobenius norms of $Q$ and $R$ often imply a moderate Frobenius norm of $P$, we typically are dealing with a data assimilation problem with a moderate effective dimension, even if $m$ and $k$ are arbitrarily large.

-Point values of a flow field typically come from a discretization of a stochastic differential equation.
+Point values of a flow field usually come from a discretization of a stochastic differential equation.
 As one refines this discretization, one can expect the correlation between the errors at neighboring grid-points to increase.
 These errors are represented by the covariance matrix $Q$ and from Khinchin's theorem (see e.g. \cite{ChorinHald}) we know that a random field with sufficiently correlated components has a finite energy density (and vice versa).
-This implies that the Frobenius norm of $Q$ does not grow without bound as we increase $m$.
+This implies for the finite dimensional case that the Frobenius norm of $Q$ does not grow without bound as we increase $m$.